China warns over Iran talks failure, urges compromise

 Wang also underlined the vitally important role of the United Nations Security Council.

-"I wish to emphasise that no agreement is possible without accommodating the core concerns of the various parties," it said.
+"I wish to emphasize that no agreement is possible without accommodating the core concerns of the various parties," it said.

 Wang flew back to Beijing on Tuesday, leaving his deputy at the negotiations in the Swiss city of Lausanne.